Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [mpn.appleNotifierConfig.apps.myApp.id](./values.yaml#L2642)

 Mandatory if `enabled` is set to `true`.
 The app ID, which corresponds to the bundle ID of the app's binary.
-Note that for web apps (i.e. targeting Safari push notification) the ID must begin with `web`", e.g.: `web.com.mydomain.myapp`.
+Note that for web apps (i.e. targeting Safari push notification) the ID must begin with `web`, e.g.: `web.com.mydomain.myapp`.

 **Default:** `nil`
 #### [mpn.appleNotifierConfig.apps.myApp.keystoreRef](./values.yaml#L2662)